“When you see crazy coming, cross the street!”

 Position Vacant: Girlfriend.
 Please enquire within.
 Please provide a current CV and attach a current photograph.

-I uploaded current selfies from my trusty smart phone (taken at just the right angle of course…hold that phone up high!) and hoped for the best.
+Yes, you are required to upload a photo of yourself, but more than one they advise would be better.
+So I uploaded current selfies from my trusty I-phone (taken at just the right angle of course) and hoped for the best.
 Hit send!
 At first I decided to make my “profile” visible to everyone on the site, which made me pretty nervous.
 What if someone I knew saw me on there?

-It’s estimated that more than 70% of Aussie singles are active on sites in search of friendships and partners.
+Let’s be hones, the “desperate and dateless” stigma no longer exists with more than 70% of Aussie singles hitting the computer in search of friendships and partners, at one point or another.
 We live in an age of technology so it makes sense that more more dating sites are cropping up, with their own phone apps.

-Something started to occur to me.
+I politely and enthusiastically looked at each message.
+I checked out their pictures.
+I read each profile, sometimes twice and something started to occur to me.
 Some of these guys clearly hadn’t even read my profile!
-We had absolutely nothing in common!
+We had absolutely nothing in common.

+Another true-ism started to occur to me also.
+I took the time to read profiles but often I dismissed people based on their picture if I wasn’t attracted to them.
+So it occurred to me that men were probably totally dismissing me also, based on mine.
 My unshakeable belief that dating was going to be easy started to waver.
-I realised that I had so many “hits” not because I was more in demand but simply because I was new to the site!
+I realised that I had so many “hits” not because I was more special, but simply because I was new to the site!
 (Cue deflated ego!).

 The very first meeting I had from the on-line gig was the Hedgehog.